-Data Network Access is the use of a communication System to communicate or exchange data among two or more Systems by any means including both wired and wireless network access.
+The use of a communication System to communicate or exchange data among two or more Systems by any means including both wired and wireless network access.

-Remote Access is any access to a device on the Yale University data network through a non-Yale controlled network, device, or medium, for example by DSL, cable modem or dial-up connection.
+Any access to a device on the Yale University data network through a non-Yale controlled network, device, or medium, for example by DSL, cable modem or dial-up connection.

 Individuals who are granted access to Yale’s Systems including the data network, whether from on-campus or via Remote Access, are responsible for protecting against the loss, damage or compromise of Yale University physical and electronic information assets.

 Individuals not associated with the University (vendors/contractors, research collaborators) with remote access privileges must utilize a secure access method.
-Non-Yale vendors/contractors with Data Network Access privileges must utilize a secure method for access that provides equivalent or better security as that of a University Virtual Private Network connection, and be able to provide documentation of those methods.
+Non-Yale vendors/contractors with Data Network Access privileges must utilize a secure method for access that provides equivalent or better security as that of a University Virtual Private Network connection and be able to provide documentation of those methods.

 Access to University data, information and systems that is not intended for unrestricted public access requires authentication.

 CAS with multi-factor authentication (CAS+MFA) is the University’s preferred authentication method.
 For authentication to desktop environments (desktops, laptops and workstations), Microsoft Active Directory authentication with multi-factor authentication (AD+MFA) is the University’s preferred interactive logon method.
-In applications, services and system integrations where CAS is unavailable or is not an appropriate authentication method, at a minimum, the selected alternate authentication method must meet the security standards outlined for CAS in Procedure 1601 PR.02 [should be renumbered to 1610 PR.X].

 Standards for creating and maintaining University identity accounts used in access control can be found in the following document:

-- Procedure 1601 PR.08, Sponsored Identity Access
+- Procedure 1601 PR.08 Sponsored Identity Access.

 Multi-factor authentication (MFA) is required when accessing University systems that require authentication and where it is technically feasible to integrate the systems with Yale’s multi-factor authentication service provider(s).